Gurteen College: Courses

+Gurteen College provides a Level 5 Certificate in Agriculture Course, along with Level 6 Advance Certificates in Agriculture in Crops & Machinery Management, Dairy Herd Management, and Drystock Herd Management.
+The Equine department opened in 1999 and currently runs a Level 5 and 6 in Horsemanship.
+The TUS Athlone campus offers a Bachelor of Science (Veterinary Nursing), where students spend time completing practical skills on the teaching farm at Gurteen College.
+Technological University of the Shannon: Midlands Midwest offers an Agricultural Science and Sustainability course at Levels 7 and 8 in conjunction with Gurteen College.

+The college also provides a distance education course and a part time Green Cert course too, along with regular one-off courses.

 Latest developments

-Gurteen college students were crowned Annual Colleges Challenge Day Champions on 2 February 2012.
+Gurteen College students were crowned Annual Colleges Challenge Day Champions on 2 February 2012.

-Wood -chip boilers were installed to provide heat in September 2010.
-Groves of willow will provide fuel for the boilers from 2013.
+Woodchip boilers were installed to provide heat to the college in September 2010.
+Groves of willow grown in three year rotations provide fuel for the boilers.

 Met Éireann opened an automatic weather station in 2008 within the grounds of the College.

 On 26 January 2010 a 50 kW wind turbine was officially commissioned to provide power to the college.